 "Tao the goalkeeper.
-I never saw him playing football but they say you need to be a bit nuts to be a goalie; putting your body on the line and at risk for the team.
-In the end he said he got hacked off playing for the Borough because people kept letting him down.
-With CC Hackney and cycle sport I believed he realised his destiny was in his own hands and greater than with his local club."
+I never saw him playing football but they say you need to be a bit nuts to be a goalie; putting your body on the line for the team.
+In the end he said he got hacked off playing for the Borough because players kept letting him and his team down.
+With CC Hackney and cycle sport I believe he realised his destiny was in his own hands."

 Write it down

-"On our funded trips away, it was a part of the deal that those travelling should take note and provide a write up for our sponsors and a personal record for history sake.
-Tao understood the reasoning and wrote it down."
+"On our funded trips away, it was a part of the deal that those travelling should take note and provide a write up for our sponsors/benefactors and a personal record for history sake.
+Tao understood and wrote it down."

-"After one training ride I remember saying to Tao that he had lost pace for a moment on the final Epping Road stretch up to Woodford.
-This 20-minute 'final' needs to be drilled, finishing strong and near the limits.
-Maybe then, preparation for what was to come for this lad had already begun; as I gather that what goes on in the final hour of World Tour races these days really is an extreme effort."
+"After one youth training ride I remember saying to 14 year old Tao that he had lost pace for a moment on the final Epping Road stretch up to Woodford.
+For a racer this last 20-minutes should be drilled, finishing strong and near the limits.
+I believe he was already preparing for what was to come then."

 Pas de Calais France

-"A youth team rider for Hackney’s London Youth Games cycling squad, Tao travelled with us (bike train bike ferry) for a block of spring training on safe French roads.
-This was a new experience for our group and I think the first time Tao had ridden a racing bike in Tour de France country.”
+"A youth team rider for Hackney’s London Youth Games cycling squad, Tao travelled with us for a block of spring training on safe French roads.
+This was a great experience for Hackney's squad in Tour de France country.”

 Italian Youth Trip the road to Liguria

-"My brief was to develop cycle sport in Hackney for the boroughs education authority *The Learning Trust.
-I organised and fundraised for a youth development trip to Osiglia, Liguria in Italy for 4th-7th September 2009.
+"Part time employed on a two year contract, my brief was to develop cycle sport young people in Hackney for the boroughs education authority The Learning Trust.
+During this time I organised and fundraised for a youth development trip to Osiglia, Liguria in Italy for 4th-7th September 2009.
 Liguria is the home area of Joseph Alberti, our assistant coach at the time.
-The group learned so much during this coiled spring of a visit, not least the enthusiasm and joy of cycling and racing in Italy.
+The group learned a lot during this visit, it put a lot into Tao and the others, not least the passion of cycling and racing in Italy.

-On the trip were; CC Hackney members; Clem Berrill, Kyroah Pang, Alex Peters and Tao Geoghegan Hart, along with staff Joseph Alberti and lead Keir Apperley
+CC Hackney members on the trip were; Clem Berrill, Kyroah Pang, Alex Peters and Tao Geoghegan Hart, along with staff Joseph Alberti and lead Keir Apperley